elba7r/system-v9/erpnext/docs/user/manual/en/introduction/getting-started-with-revalue.md

 ### 4\.
 Install Revalue ERP on your Unix/Linux/Mac machine

-If you are familiar with installing applications on *nix platforms, read the instructions on how to install using [Revalue Bench](https://github.com/elba7r/platform-v9).
+If you are familiar with installing applications on *nix platforms, read the instructions on how to install using [Revalue ERP Bench](https://github.com/elba7r/platform-v9).

 {next}